 How Do You Reheat Chile Rellenos?

-It's likely if you're only making one batch of these stuffed poblanos, you won't have to worry about reheating leftovers.
+It's likely that if you're only making one batch of these stuffed poblanos, you won't have to worry about reheating leftovers.

 However, if you're making them as a side dish or are making multiple batches to feed a larger family, you may need to warm them up later.
 Here's how I would do it: